Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Austria has a temperate continental climate.
 It has four distinct seasons, like you’d see it in a picture book.

 Summers (June to August) are warm and pleasant.
-The average temperatures are ranging from 20-25ยฐC (68-77ยฐF), perfect for hiking and exploring nature or going on a city trip.
+The average temperatures range from 20-25°C (68-77°F), perfect for hiking and exploring nature or going on a city trip.

 Precipitation is evenly distributed throughout the year, but summer can bring occasional thunderstorms.